-We love designing systems and challenges to help people dial in WHEN they eat and WHAT they eat.
+We love designing programs and challenges to help people dial in WHEN and WHAT they eat!
+However, the most fulfilling part is seeing the theories come to life from our data analysis.

 While I was eating okay, it wasn’t optimal for my body or my BG.
 Slowly making changes and feeling a ton better!
 (Angie)